Kim 'set on' Trump summit

 Mr Trump cancelled the summit on Thursday, citing the North's "hostility", but then rowed back after conciliatory messages from Pyongyang.

+Late on Saturday he again said the 12 June date for talks "hasn't changed".

-Leaders of North and South Korea also agreed to "meet frequently", the North's KCNA agency added.
+Leaders of North and South Korea have also agreed to "meet frequently", the North's KCNA agency added.

 It follows a surprise summit between Mr Kim and Moon Jae-in on Saturday.